-What has God in mind for such a person, such a King?
-Listen to what verse 5 has to say about it.
-"He shall receive the blessing from the Lord and righteousness from the God of His salvation."
-In effect, God says, "Nothing will he too good for such a man."
+In effect, God says, "Nothing will be too good for such a man."
 He has lived and worked so completely according to God's will that God Himself will ensure that He shall have the very best of everything.
 The whole world will applaud such a King.
-Israel, at the heart and very centre of

-God's activities on earth!
+Israel, at the heart and very centre of God's activities on earth!
 The Gentiles, who will also be blessed indirectly, through Israel at that time!
 All will applaud God's King, God's rule, God's Christ.

-In anticipation of the grand entrance of such a King into such a Kingdom, the rapturous welcome rings out.
+In anticipation of the grand entrance of such a King into such a Kingdom, the rapturous welcome rings out in verse 7:

 "Lift up your heads, O ye gates; and be ye lift up, ye everlasting doors; and the King of glory shall come in."

-I am aware that some look at this statement as depicting the welcome that the Lord Jesus receives when He went back into heaven after His death, resurrection and ascension.
+I am aware that some look at this statement as depicting the welcome that the Lord Jesus received when He went back into heaven after His death, resurrection, and ascension.
 I am totally in sympathy with the thought that the Lord Jesus deserved and received the fullest and highest acclaim when He went back from earth to heaven.
-As we read in 1 Timothy 3:16, "He was received up in glory" That is, He deserved and received a glorious reception.
+As we read in 1 Timothy chapter 3 verse 16, He was "received up into glory."
+That is, He deserved and received a glorious reception.
 However, such a reading does not harmonise at all with the obvious connection between these three Psalms 22, 23, and 24.
-This acclaim is much more clearly linked with what we read about in Revelation 19:11-16.
+This acclaim is much more clearly linked with what we read about in Revelation chapter 19 verses 11 to 16.
+Let us all commit ourselves to read those gripping verses as soon as possible.